 With Head: patterns and plans

-Over time in our relationships we form habits, things like: rituals of meeting and greeting, and allocation of tasks that gradually don?t need to be discussed anymore.
-This I think is often a good thing ? it saves us time and energy.
+Over time in our relationships we form habits, things like: rituals of meeting and greeting, and allocation of tasks that gradually don’t need to be discussed anymore.
+This I think is often a good thing?
+It saves us time and energy.
 The danger is that our relationship can get stale.
 And then it is time to think about how we are relating.
+Tips to improving your relationship.

 With Hand: doing things with each other, and for each other